Native American languages of Nevada

 Nevada, a state in the western region of the United States of America, hosts a large number of Native Americans who have traditionally lived in the Great Basin, a large geographic feature of Nevada.
-There are four Native American languages that are spoken by recognized tribes of Nevada, three of which fall under the Uto-Aztecan languages classification while the other is an isolate.
+There are four Native American languages that are spoken by recognized tribes of Nevada, three of which fall under the Uto-Aztecan languages classification (Ute, Paiute, and Shoshone), while the other is an isolate.
 A minority language is also spoken in Nevada.

 Distribution

 There are four Native American languages currently spoken in Nevada.
 Population estimates are based on figures from Ethnologue and U.S. Census data, as given in sub-pages below.
 The four languages are shown in the table below: